 Yes, that Ben Franklin.

-So, in advance of the Fourth of July, to honor one of our most iconic Founding Fathers, we present the unexpurgated version of Franklin’s text exactly as it first appeared online in 1789.
+So, to honor one of our most iconic Founding Fathers on this Fourth of July, we present the unexpurgated version of Franklin’s text—exactly as it first appeared online in 1789.

 Dr. Benjamin Franklin’s New & Improved Compendium of Technology

 In the course of my life howsoever it is, my twin Muses, Observation and Invention, did always nourish my days; thus when your dear Benjamin was approach’d by Silicon Prairie News to proclaim the hottest new technology yet to bless our fledgling States, and to prognosticate thereupon, I was humbly honored.